GitHub

 Config reload

-Kapkan hot-reloads its configuration on SIGHUP — no restart, no dropped flow state.
+Kapkan hot-reloads its configuration on SIGHUP (the Unix signal that tells the daemon to re-read its config without restarting) — no restart, no dropped flow state.
 The systemd unit wires this up with ExecReload=/bin/kill -HUP $MAINPID, so you reload with:

 sudo systemctl reload kapkan